-Flavor-wise, there’s a little difference between the leaves and flowers that’s worth mentioning.
-The leaves start out sweet, and end spicy, a bit like mustard greens or cress.
+Nasturtiums are just plain delicious.
+The leaves start out sweet, and end spicy and hot, a bit like mustard greens or cress picked in the summer.
 The flowers have a pleasant flavor, and taste just like you’d imagine a flower would taste-aromatic and floral.
-The flowers have a bit of the spicy-ness of the leaves too, but they’re no where near as potent.
+Nasturtium flowers have a bit of the spicy-ness of the leaves too, but they’re no where near as potent.
 Either way, they go great together on a dish.
 If I’m pinching pennies, I’ll order only the leaves, since they’re much cheaper, and have a longer shelf life than the flowers.

 - If you’re growing the nasturtiums yourself, remember that a little pruning here and there is good for growth, don’t be afraid to clip leaves and flowers here and there to eat, it spurs the plant to create more.